 When I started writing The Mommy Diaries, there was no doubt in my mind that I needed to include a chapter on friendship.
 There are lessons that I learned about friendship pretty late in my life that I wished I had learned earlier.
-And it seems to me when I talk to fellow moms, women that are younger than me and even women a couple of life stages ahead of me, that friendship remains a deep need and often times a huge challenge for kids and grown
+And it seems to me when I talk to fellow moms, women that are younger than me and even women a couple of life stages ahead of me, that friendship remains a deep need and often times a huge challenge for kids and grown-ups alike and especially (and sadly) for us as women.

 So here is what I discovered.
 As far as I can tell there are five things we did, and we keep doing that have helped these relationships survive and thrive.
 Five things that are reciprocal (meaning both friends do them, not just one), five things we grew into and now consistently do.
 They are: